psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 Sir,—The public are indebted to you for a satisfactory refutation of a calumnious assertion made by Mr Wilberforce, one of our County Members, against the Press and the People of this country, at the time the Reports of the Secret Committee of the Houses of Parliament were under consideration; but, as far as I recollect, you have not made any observations on the Reports themselves; and I beg leave through the medium of a paper always open to truth and fair argument, to call the attention of the public to the Report published by the Secret Committee of the Lords, for the purpose of shewing how unfit such Reports are to be made the grounds of Legislative enactments: I shall first quote certain passages from the Report, numbering each paragraph, for the purpose of reference, and then offer such remarks as present themselves:

 (1.)
-"Some time after," (the murder of Mr. Horsfall) siys the Report, "a young woman was attacked in the streets of *Leeds*, and nearly murdered, her skull being fractured!"
+"Some time after," (the murder of Mr. Horsfall) says the Report, "a young woman was attacked in the streets of *Leeds*, and nearly murdered, her skull being fractured!"

 (2) "The buildings belonging to *Messrs.
 Dickinsons*, in Leeds; were forcibly entered, and the *whole* of the goods there, consisting principally of cloths, cut to pieces."

 (3) "*Leversedge*, rear *Hockmondwike*, is in the neighbourhood of the moors dividing Lancashire and Yorkshire."

-(4) "About the same time," (when, as the Report states, the life of Mr. Cartwright was twice attempted on his way from Huddersfield) "a shot was fired at a Special Constable on duty at *Leeds*; and a ball was fired, at night, into the house of Mr. Armitage, a Magistrate in the neighbourhood, and lodged in the cieling of his bed-room."
+(4) "About the same time," (when, as the Report states, the life of Mr. Cartwright was twice attempted on his way from Huddersfield) "a shot was fired at a Special Constable on duty at *Leeds*; and a ball was fired, at night, into the house of Mr. Armitage, a Magistrate in the neighbourhood, and lodged in the ceiling of his bed-room."

 (5,) "Colonel Campbell also, who commanded the troops at Leeds, was shot at, in the night of May the 8th, upon returning to his own house, by two men, who discharged their pieces at him within a distance of 20 yards."